CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 }
 ```

-This structure is simpler than the current syntax for the transmission manager.
-Specifically, by
-abstracting the computation for getting the next infection attempt time into the natural history
+By abstracting the computation for getting the next infection attempt time into the natural history
 manager, the transmission manager's syntax is focused entirely on the person-to-person transmission
 workflow, independent of the mathematical calculations required to obtain the times.
-The
-transmission manager no longer has to store `last_infection_time_unif` -- the quantile of the last
-infection attempt time in the generation interval distribution, which is an uninterpretable
-quantity -- or separately manage the number of infection attempts and the time to an infection
-attempt.

 ### Querying clinical-relevant natural history parameters

-Most ABMs are calibrated to counts from clinical data, such as the number of people who are
-hospitalized or presenting with symptoms.
-This requires knowing what an agent's clinical disease
-manifestations are at a given time.
-The natural history trait extension provides methods to query an
+The natural history trait extension provides methods to query an individual's time to symptom onset,
-individual's time to symptom onset, improvement, hospitalization, or even symptoms experienced at a
+improvement, hospitalization, or even symptoms experienced at a given time.
+By having one trait
-given time!
-By having one trait extension manage both transmission-relevant natural history
+extension manage both transmission-relevant natural history parameters (e.g., number of secondary
-parameters (ex., number of secondary infection attempts) and clinical-relevant natural history
+infection attempts) and clinical-relevant natural history parameters (incubation period), we can
-parameters (incubation period), we can allow for correlations between the two (for instance, that an
+allow for correlations between the two.
+For instance, positive relationship between an agent's
-agent's duration of symptoms and number of secondary infection attempts are positively related; more
+duration of symptoms and number of secondary infection attempts.
-on this below).

 These methods also need to call `assign_natural_history()` to ensure that the natural history
 parameters relevant to these methods, namely the incubation period and time to symptom onset, are